 Bio-based products are made from biomass such as sugar cane

 When a product is bio-based it means that the product is made from biomass such as sugar cane or corn.
 The sugars are extracted from this biomass and the basic raw material ethylene can be made from this.
 Ethylene materials are bonded together, creating polyethylene, which is used to make plastic.
 Note: Ethylene materials are both made from fossil raw materials and from biomass.
-The end product, plastic, in this case, is identical when it is made from fossil or bio-based raw materials and there is no loss of quality.
+In this situation, the end result, plastic, is similar whether it is created from fossil or bio-based raw ingredients, and there is no loss of quality.

 When a product is bio-based, you can’t just throw it into nature.